bryanbocao/awesome-cmd-cheatsheets/README.md

 ```
 sudo vim /etc/fstab
 ```
-add the below line to the end of the file:
+add the below line to the end of the file
 ```
 /dev/sdb1 /ssd  ext4  defaults  0 0
 ```